IBM/appconfiguration-node-sdk/README.md

 # IBM Cloud App Configuration Node server SDK

-IBM Cloud App Configuration SDK is used to perform feature evaluation based on the configuration on IBM Cloud App Configuration service.
+IBM Cloud App Configuration SDK is used to perform feature flag and property evaluation based on the configuration on IBM Cloud App Configuration service.

 ## Table of Contents